Updated August 10, 2023

 Below are the different types of Router:

-It is present in office, home or railway station, etc. It creates a wireless signal.
-Suppose you are in office, we can connect to the internet using wireless signals because your laptop is within the range.
-We can provide security to routers by entering user id and password.
+It is present in the office, home, railway station, etc. It creates a wireless signal.
+Suppose you are in the office; you can connect to the internet using wireless signals because your laptop is within range.
+We can provide security to routers by entering user IDs and passwords.
 When we try to connect to the router, it will ask for a password and UserId.
-UserId and password comes along with the device.
+User ID and password come along with the device.
 Due to security, no information about the user is harmed.
-When we visit public places, we can observe that on our phone Wi-Fi window will prop up to use the internet and you can observe that it is secure with a password.
+When we visit public places, we can observe that a Wi-Fi window will prop up to use the internet on our phone and that it is secure with a password.
 Wireless routers are publicly available.
 N number of users can connect to it.

 2. Wired Router

 The name itself defines its meaning.
 A wire is available to connect to the network.
 If we visit a bank, small college, or office, we can observe that a PC or laptop connects to the internet using an Ethernet cable that it plugs into a wired router.
 It has a separate Wi-Fi access point.
 Users can use VOIP (voice-over IP technology) to connect to the phone.
 An ADSL (modem) has two jacks to connect to ethernet and mobile phones.

 3. Edge Router

 It sits at the edge of the network’s backbone and can connect to the core routers.
 A router can be wired or wireless, and its purpose is to distribute internet data packets between one or more networks.
 But it will not distribute internet data packets within networks.

 It is designed to operate in the internet backbone or core.
 Also, it supports multiple telecommunication interfaces of the highest speed and usage in the core internet.
 It can forward IP packets at full speed on all of them.
 The router supports the routing protocol used in the core.
 It will distribute internet data packets within the network.
 But the core will not distribute internet data packets between networks.